diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Joins
 Some of the most useful operations we get with keyed data comes from using it together with other keyed data.
 Joining data together is probably one of the most common operations on a pair RDD, and we have a full range of options including right and left outer joins, cross joins, and inner joins.

 With leftOuterJoin() the resulting pair RDD has entries for each key in the source RDD.
-The value associated with each key in the result is a tuple of the value from the source RDD and an Option (or Optional in Java) for the value from the other pair RDD. `In Python`, if a value isn’t present None is used; and if the value is present the regular value, `without any wrapper`, is used.
+The value associated with each key in the result is a tuple of the value from the source RDD and an Option (or Optional in Java) for the value from the other pair RDD. `In Python, if a value isn’t present None is used; and if the value is present the regular value, without any wrapper, is used`.
 As with join(), we can have multiple entries for each key; when this occurs, we get the Cartesian product between the two lists of values.

 #### Sorting Data
 Having sorted data is quite useful in many cases, especially when you’re producing downstream output.
 We can sort an RDD with key/value pairs provided that there is an ordering defined on the key.
 Once we have sorted our data, any subsequent call on the sorted data to collect() or save() will result in ordered data.